 We now take a more detailed look at our effective series of guitar lessons for younger players

 This first kids guitar lesson involves a child in changing between the chords of G and Em in time with a backing track which provides a very simple bass and drum accompaniment This first lesson is used by guitar teachers around the world to get their younger students off to a flying start on the instrument.
-The graphic above shows the lesson plan that you can screenshot or download now by following the link below
+The graphic above shows the lesson plan that you can screenshot or download now by following the link above

 If you look closely at the illustration above you will see that the two chords (G and Em) are presented as "child friendly" one finger chord shapes Using these "reduced" shapes during the first few weeks of playing can be a great way of giving a child belief and confidence and can help set them up for a lifetime of guitar playing